-The HD9084 can decode both EIA-608 and EIA-708 captions.
+The HD9084 can decode both CEA-608 and CEA-708 captions.
 To check if captions are present and processed, connect a BNC cable from the Comp Mon output of the HD9084 to an Analog Monitor.
 Make sure video is present upstream.
-To verify EIA-608 captions are present and processed, make sure SD-SDI video is present upstream.
-To verify EIA-708 captions are present and processed, make sure HD-SDI video is present upstream.
-Turn the appropriate decoder on, (see section 3.5) If captions are not viwed on the Analog monitor, make sure the keyers are on, and captions are present on the upstream video.
-The built in Test Message can also be turned on to verify if the HD9084 is working properly.
+To verify CEA-608 captions are present and processed, make sure SD-SDI video is present upstream.

+To verify CEA-708 captions are present and processed, make sure HD-SDI video is present upstream.
+Turn the appropriate decoder on (see section 3.5).
+Please note that video will not be present on the monitor output, however, the decoded captions will be displayed.

+If captions are not viewed on the Analog monitor, make sure the keyers are on, and captions are present on the upstream video.
+The built in CEA-608 Test Message can also be turned on to verify if the HD9084 is working properly.
 See section 3.4.2.6 to enable and disable the test message.

 6.1.5.
-There are no captions present out of the ATSC encoder.
+There are No Captions Present Out of the ATSC Encoder